 Step Two, Get a Budget Sheet

 Choose a budget sheet.
-One of my favorites is Dave Ramsey’s, which you can download here.
+Two of my favorites are Our Modern Homesteads’ Budget Worksheets & Dave Ramsey’s, which you can download here.
 I really like that he has suggested percentages for each category so you have a benchmark to start with.
 If you hate the idea of budgeting and you are starting to panic, take a deep breath.
 You’ve got this.
-Here is an amazon affiliate link to some of my favorite Dave Ramsey resources.
+Here is an Amazon affiliate link to some of my favorite Dave Ramsey resources.

 Now you are ready to fill it out.
 Start with what you spend for housing, utilities, the car payment, and insurance.
 Those are easy because you can just look them up in your checkbook.
 Next, fill in what you think you spend on food, medical needs, and other transportation costs.
 If you don’t know, give it your best guess.
 If you have debt, start with budgeting the minimum payment.
 Now you have your needs covered: housing, food, health, and transportation.